Peanuts and Pumpkin Stew

 This African cuisine-inspired dish is a true classic combination of peanuts and pumpkin.
 The flavour is almost comparable to how filling this dish is (almost).
 This delicious stew is also very mason jar-friendly and can be stored in the fridge for 1 to 2 weeks and eaten slowly overtime.
 Just make sure that the seal is airtight.

 |1 tbsp||sunflower oil|

 |75 g||peanut butter chunky|

 |150 g||garden peas frozen|

 |50 g||dry roasted peanuts|

 Heat up the oil in a pan and brown the onions for 3-5 minutes.
 Press the garlic on top using a garlic press.
 Add the carrots and pumpkin and let it cook for another 5 minutes, stirring throughout.

-Add the diced tomatoes, peanut butter, soy sauce, curry powder, chili powder, parsley and bouillon.
+Add the diced tomatoes, peanut butter, soya sauce, curry powder, chilli powder, parsley and bouillon.
 Mix it all well and put the heat on low and let it simmer for about 20 minutes.
 5 minutes before the time is up, add the kidney beans and garden peas.

 Done!
 Serve the stew with the rice/quinoa and sprinkle peanuts on top (optional)

 Tip: You can also buy pre-cut pumpkin at your local supermarket to save time on cutting.
 If you do so, make sure to half the amount of bouillon you use.